Chart Color Schemes

 Leeton has moderate levels of nearby infrastructure activity, ranking in the 44thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified six projects likely impacting the area.
-Key projects are Roxy Community Theatre Redevelopment, 98 Cassia Road Subdivision, CBD Enhancement Stage 3 - Chelmsford Place Town Square, and Sorelli Estate.
-The following list details those most relevant.
+The performance of a region can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified six projects that are expected to impact this area.
+Notable projects include Roxy Community Theatre Redevelopment, 98 Cassia Road Subdivision, CBD Enhancement Stage 3 - Chelmsford Place Town Square, and Sorelli Estate.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.